TudosaVictor/Project-Manual-Testing/README.md

    <h2> Test planing </h2>
 <p>
     The Test Plan is designed to describe all details of testing for the Dependants module from the https://opensource-demo.orangehrmlive.com/ website.
-    It is a detailed document which describes software testing areas and activities.
+    It is a detailed document that describes software testing areas and activities.
 It outlines the test strategy, objectives, test schedule, required resources (human resources, software, and hardware), test estimation and test deliverables. </p>

    <h2> 1.1.1 Roles assigned to the project and persons allocated </h2>